![]() |

 ![]() Who's Leilah?

-UCDX Goldie's Lucky Leilah AMBOR-CDX ASCA-CDX HCT CGC WGP She was born in Agoura, California, on
+UCDX Goldie's Lucky Leilah CDX (ASCA and AMBOR), HCT-s, TN-N, CGC, WGP She was born in Agoura, California,

 and we suspect her father is part Beagle.
 Only Goldie knows for sure.
 Goldie

-Leilah and me.
-He told me that this particular puppy was the just the right
+and me.
+He told me that this particular puppy was the just the right dog for

-dog for me, and he sure made a good decision, because she's been my joy
+me, and he sure made a good decision, because she's been my joy since I brought

 Goldie was a good mother, and several of us handled and played with the puppies from the time they were a week old.
 It was very scary to bring her home, since this would be the first puppy I ever raised.
 Before I made a final decision, I did a lot of reading.
 My favorite puppy raising book is Superpuppy by Jill and D. Manus Pinkwater.
 On that first vet visit, I was told about competitive obedience and agility.
 You can read the story of Our First Year in Obedience .
 I started socializing her with other dogs as soon as her shots were completed at 4 months.
 She was spayed at 8 months, just after her first obedience class.
 She has grown to 20" at the shoulder and 32 lbs.
 She is my niece's surrogate dog, and Leilah loves everyone she meets.
 Probably her favorite hobbies, besides slurping people, is shredding paper and playing a wicked game of keep away with other dogs at the dog park.
 The first words people seem to use to describe her is "sweet".
 She is an amazingly fantastic dog, with